xuesu/Arxived-LLM-Jailbreak/README.md

 #### 7. Missing Information & Caveats
 - The extracted text from pdf content appears to be incomplete.
 Additional details may be present in the full paper.
 - Empirical evaluations related to specific performance metrics for defenses were mentioned, but complete experimental setups and additional results may not be fully detailed in this extraction.
-### SoP: Unlock the Power of Social Facilitation for Automatic Jailbreak Attack
+### SeqAR: Jailbreak LLMs with Sequential Auto-Generated Characters
 ### 1. Summary of this text
 The paper introduces SoP, a framework designed to automate the generation of jailbreak prompts for large language models (LLMs), inspired by social facilitation principles.
 SoP circumvents the reliance on proprietary models or handcrafted templates, enabling prompt creation in a cold-start scenario using open-sourced LLMs.
 Experiments demonstrate its efficacy, achieving attack success rates of 88% and 60% for GPT-3.5-1106 and GPT-4, respectively, while also assessing cross-model transferability and defenses against its attacks.
 SoP aims to enhance safety and security in LLMs by identifying vulnerabilities and examining defense mechanisms.